Bhumika-MC/Bhumika-MC/README.md

 ### 🔭 Currently Exploring

 - Advanced React.js concepts
-- Node.js + MongoDB integration
-- REST APIs and Express middleware
+- REST APIs & Express.js middleware
+- Backend integrations with MongoDB
-- Deployment with Netlify, Vercel, and Render
+- Deployment using Netlify, Render & Vercel

 ---

-### 🤝 Open to Collaborate
+### 🤝 Let's Connect

-Excited to collaborate on beginner-friendly open-source projects, hackathons, and tech communities.
-Always ready to learn from others and share my knowledge.
+Excited to connect with recruiters, developers, and tech professionals.
+Looking for full-time roles only — ready to contribute and grow in a dynamic team.

 ---